IPAMS/kineticsPy/docs/usersguide/visualization.rst

 Simple full plot of a trajectory
 --------------------------------

+The plot function becomes available by importing ``kineticsPy``.
 Most simply, it takes a kinetic trajectory and returns a matplotlib plot of the trajectory:

 .. code-block:: python